Watching, Making and Understanding Film

 In 2015/16 Understanding Cinema took place in six schools: Granton Primary School (Edinburgh), Wester Hailes Community School (Edinburgh), St Mary’s Primary School (Edinburgh), Carlogie Primary School (Angus), Our Lady’s RC Primary (Dundee) and St Paul’s RC Academy (Dundee).
 The topic for the year was Climate and the films can be viewed here.

 In 2012/13 the Understanding Cinema pilot project worked with schools in Edinburgh and Dundee, with the subject ‘mise en scene’.
 In 2013/14, with the support of Creative Scotland’s Creative Futures fund, we expanded this to almost 500 pupils in eight Local Authorities, working with 26 teachers and youth workers and employing nine filmmakers.
 Three of the schools produced films in Gaelic.
-The topic in 2013/14 was The Long Take and the first exercise was to create a Lumiere Minute, as described in the side box here.
+The topic in 2013/14 was The Long Take and the project film can be found here, with a shorter version here.

 Understanding Cinema is funded by Scottish Film Education.